Earlier this week, at the urging of a former colleague, I put together my list of the best commencement speeches I’ve heard or viewed online.

 “All of you have been faced with the extra cookie.”

 The writer Michael Lewis, a Princeton University grad, told the 2012 class that choosing art history as a major was career “insanity” even back when he graduated in the early 1980s.
 With not much else to do he went to graduate school, and then by chance he later met the wife of a Salomon Brothers executive at a dinner.
 That encounter led to a job in the mortgage derivatives group of Salomon Brothers, then a powerful Wall Street trading and investment bank.

 It was luck, he said.
 He had no idea what he was doing at a Wall Street firm.
 And there he was, put on a perch where he could watch at close range the fundamental shift toward trading and derivatives that would transform Wall Street.
 It was a topic so rich that the book he later wrote about it, Liar’s Poker, made Lewis rich and famous.

-Just like him, he said, you graduates have been extraordinarily lucky, to have had the parents they had and to have gone to Princeton.
-The graduates would undoubtedly be presented with much more good fortune in their lives, and after all that good luck it’ll be really easy to conclude that it was all somehow well deserved.
-Try to remember, he said, that that’s not the case.
+Just like him, he said, the 2012 graduates have been extraordinarily lucky, to have had the parents they had and to have gone to Princeton.
+The graduates would undoubtedly be presented with much more good fortune in their lives.
+And after all that good luck it’ll be really easy to conclude that it was all somehow well deserved.
+That's just not the case, he said, and please to remember that.

 “If you’re offered a seat on a rocket ship, don’t ask what seat.”

 Sheryl Sandberg, a graduate of the Harvard Business School and Facebook’s chief operating officer, told the 2012 HBS class a little of her own unconventional career history.
 Careers are not ladders, she said, they are monkey bars.
 You’ll go down and sideways as much as up.